aavieux/portfolio-s3/README.md

 <img src="./images/Screenshot_5.png" alt="diffblue" style="max-width:100%;max-height:78%" />

+//TODO Front end testing, what kind of tests did i do

 6. Performance Testing Tools:
   These tools simulate real-world user loads to assess how the application performs under various conditions, identifying bottlenecks and optimizing code and infrastructure for better performance.